-- June 11, 2017: Our 15th Annual Benefit Pops Concert will be held at Tabor Academy on June 11th at 2 PM, in a grand tent, and will include music from an array of film genres.
-Join us for a program called “Hollywood Blockbusters.”
+- June 10, 2017: Our 16th Annual Benefit Pops Concert will be held at Tabor Academy on June 10th at 2 PM, in a grand tent, and will include music from England, Scotland, Wales and Ireland.
+Join us for a program called “The British Invasion.”

-The 2016-2017 concert season, our fifty-fifth, is a bountiful mixture of music from many different times and places, delving into a healthy variety of styles and formats.
-We are thrilled that you will be part of our tradition of bringing the community high quality symphonic band music and outstanding soloists.
-Help us to share the “Tri-County experience” that has thrilled audiences for over 55 years.
+The 2017-2018 concert season, our fifty-sixth, is an eclectic offering of some of the finest symphonic band music ever written.
+We are excited that you will be part of our tradition of bringing the community high quality symphonic band music and outstanding soloists.
+Help us to share the “Tri-County experience” that has thrilled audiences for over 56 years.

 This Season's Featured Artists